What is Laminate/Lamination?

 How can SpeedPro help you with lamination?

 Anti-skid lamination is highly recommended for any graphics or decals on floors.
 Be sure to protect your customers from slips and falls with anti-skid lamination.
 In fact, one of the best things you can do to ensure your floor logo decals holds up over time and provides a safe surface to play on is to apply laminates to them.
 Appropriate matte masks and laminates protect decals against people running across them and any liquids that come into contact with them, like water or sweat.
-Choose slip-resistant and skid-resistant laminates as safety should be your top priority.
+Choosing slip-resistant and skid-resistant laminates for safety should be your top priority.
 Select a skid-resistant laminate to make sure people passing by don’t slip on your vinyl floor decal.

 Pick the strongest adhesive and extra matte protection for floor decals to protect against ice, rain and UV rays, and by using an extra-strong adhesive you avoid the graphic being moved from its location by any external forces.

-No matter what size sign you require, SpeedPro helps you create weather-resistant eye-catching outdoor signage that is tough enough to provide vivid imaging for years to come.
+No matter what size sign you require, SpeedPro helps you create weather-resistant, eye-catching outdoor signage that is tough enough to provide vivid imaging for years to come.
 Laminated door decals give a glossy finish that helps protect the decals from the elements and looks great.
-From blistering sun, to pelting rain, to frigid ice and snow lamination helps extend the lifespan of door decals and keeps them looking their best through every season of inclement weather.
+From blistering sun, to pelting rain, to frigid ice and snow, lamination helps extend the lifespan of door decals and keeps them looking their best through every season of inclement weather.